-The purpose of this proposed revision is to provide guidance for school districts as they develop high-quality health programs throughout Nevada schools as they pertain to Personal Safety and Safe & Respectful Environments.
-We believe these additional standards should be offered as part of the core curriculum, beginning at an early age and continuing through Grade 12.
+The purpose of this revision is to provide guidance for school districts as they develop high-quality health programs throughout Nevada schools as they pertain to Personal Safety and Safe & Respectful Environments.
+These additional standards are offered as part of the core health standards, beginning at an early age and continuing through Grade 12.

 Rationale for Physical Education in Nevada Schools